testsmith-io/chrome-devtools-java-client/README.md

 # Chrome DevTools Java Client

+## This mirror

+This is a mirror of [kklisura/chrome-devtools-java-client](https://github.com/kklisura/chrome-devtools-java-client) which supports Chrome 111.

+**Please make sure to start Chrome with `--remote-allow-origins=*` or a specific origin.**
+Chrome 111 no longer allows DevTools Websocket connections from arbitrary origins.

 ## Description

 Chrome DevTools Java Client is a DevTools client - in Java. (: It can be used for *instrumenting, inspecting, debuging and profiling Chromium, Chrome and other Blink-based browsers.* [1]